 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: side special.
+- Neutral options: Dancing Blade.
 Lucina’s jabs and tilts are all good – but they’re completely outclassed by her side special.
 A well-trained Lucina amiibo will rely primarily on Dancing Blade.
 Its speed and power is unrivaled, and whether or not Lucina can successfully link Dancing Blade attacks together is often the deciding factor of a match.
 Make sure to strike with all four hits as often as you can.
 If you can’t figure out the timing, try slow mode.
 If you still can’t figure out the timing, don’t worry about it, just use the move to the best of your ability.

 - Moves to avoid: neutral special.
 If used too often against her, your Lucina amiibo will use aerial Shield Breaker attacks at inappropriate times.
 It’s best to avoid this move altogether.